 Carbon County reports expanding employment

-Carbon County's economy continued to create expanding employment last month.
+Carbon County continued to post expanding employment levels in August.

 The latest data compiled by the Utah Department of Workforce Services indicate Carbon's economy created more than 220 employment opportunities during the 12-month period between August 2005 and August 2004.
 The increase represents a 2.5 percent job growth rate.

 Carbon County reported 8,694 non-farm wage and salaried positions last month compared to 8,479 in 2004.

 At the state level, Utah's unemployment rate for August 2005 registered at 4.4 percent, down 0.8 percentage points from August 2004.

 Approximately 55,200 Utahns were unemployed in August 2005, compared to 63,000 in 2004 when the statewide jobless rate stood at 5.2 percent.

 Utah's second primary indicator of labor market conditions, the year-over change in the number of non-farm wage and salaried jobs, registered at 3.6 percent statewide.

 The statewide employment expansion level represented a slight upward movement from July's 3.5 percent and the growth rates observed during the last several months.

 "This month's numbers are all reflective of the economic environment prior to the events surrounding Hurricane Katrina.The Utah economy is standing on a solid foundation and is well-positioned to take the economic punch that is anticipated to come from Katrina, particularly through higher energy prices.
 We saw the immediate affect of Katrina on gasoline prices at the pump and it is not anticipated that they will drop anytime soon.
 In addition, there is another round yet to come this winter, when we will also be paying more for our heating costs.
 This short-term outlook leads one to conclude that the economy will see some slowing in the months ahead," commented Mark Knold, department of workforce services economist.